evan684/Jamf-Adv-Search-Email-Report/README.md

 Edit the script and set your jamf URL in the jamfURL var.

-Run set the script as executable:
+Set the script as executable:

     $ chmod u+x jamf_adv_search_email.py